-The understanding that 22.7% of all vehicle sales was VW’s tally.
+The understanding that 22.7% of all vehicle sales locally was VW’s tally.

-The year ahead is very clear with the mission towards autonomy.
-Throughout the year various test Golf 8 mules have been spotted Globally and even in S.A, following its 2020 Q4 launch.
+The year ahead is apparent with the mission towards autonomy.
+Throughout the year various test Golf 8 mules have been spotted Globally and even in SA, following its 2020 Q4 launch.

 GOLF 8 GTI, GTE AND GTD

-With Golf 8 in standard and GTI, GTE and GTD having being revealed ahead of their official Geneva debut.
-The GTI boasting 180kW and 370Nm with a performance pack variant with a likely 221kWs, with both units receiving power from the familiar EA888 powerplant with a 6-speed manual as standard and the option for an updated drive-by-wire DSG box.
-GTE will also keep its 1.4Litre turbo petrol with the electric motor assistance and the duo is good for a GTI matching 180kW and 400Nm.No acceleration or performance figures have been revealed for the performance variants, which interestingly enough will be the first offerings to reach our shores with Golf 8.
+With Golf 8 in standard and GTI, GTE and GTD having been revealed ahead of their official Geneva debut.
+The MK8 GTI boasting 180kW and 370Nm with a performance pack variant with a likely 221kWs-Both unit receiving power from the familiar EA888 powerplant with a 6-speed manual as standard and the option for an updated drive-by-wire DSG box.
+GTE will also keep its 1.4Litre turbo petrol with the electric motor assistance.
+The dual powertrain is suitable for a GTI matching 180kW, and 400Nm.No acceleration or performance figures have been revealed for the performance variants, which interestingly enough will be the first offerings to reach our shores with the new Golf 8.
 The swansong for the Mk7.5 GTI platform the TCR which was confirmed for March will arrive before the new model later in the tyre with a few of the 300 units making there way to South Africa with a 700k plus price tag, 5.6 Second 0-100 and 264Km/h top speed.

 Tiguan and Toureg Black Edition